Waccamaw Siouan Indians: Location

-Language

-The earliest Europeans in the Carolinas were astounded by the linguistic diversity of what is now the Southeastern United States.
-Within the region now known as North Carolina, three language families were represented, as distinct from one another as Indo-European languages are from Uralic languages:

-The Hatteras, Chowan, Moratok, Pamlico, Secotan, Machapunga, and the Weapemeoc of the coastal plain spoke a variety of Algonquian languages.

-The Cherokee, Tuscarora, Coree, and Meherrin, who inhabited homelands from the coastal plain to the Appalachian Mountains, spoke a variety of Iroquoian languages.

-The Catawba, Cheraw, Cape Fear, Eno, Keyauwee, Occaneechi, Tutelo, Saponi, Shakori, Sissipahaw, Sugeree, Wateree, Waxhaw, and Waccamaw of the Cape Fear River and Piedmont regions, were related Siouan-speaking peoples.

-The ancestral Siouan Woccon language of the Waccamaw Siouan Indians of North Carolina was lost due to devastating population losses and social disruption of the 18th and 19th centuries.
-It survives as a handful of vocabulary recorded in the early 1700s.
+The tribe is centered on the edge of Green Swamp, seven miles from Lake Waccamaw.
+Its headquarters is in Bolton, North Carolina.

 History

-Legend of Lake Waccamaw

-Since its earliest recorded exploration in 1735 by the naturalist William Bartram, (who was assisted in his efforts by the Waccamaw), Lake Waccamaw has been the subject of many stories describing its legendary origin.
-Early European settlers adapted folk tales.

 According to the Waccamaw Siouan Indians, thousands of years ago, an immense meteor appeared in the night sky toward the southwest.
 Flaming to a brilliance of suns as it hurtled earthward, the meteor finally struck, burning deep within the earth.
 The waters of the surrounding swamps and rivers flowed into the crater and cooled it, creating the gem-blue, verdant green lake.
 Some historians contend that this story is the mid-20th century invention of James E. Alexander.

 16th century

 Archeologist Martin T. Smith suggests that the 1521 Spanish expedition led by Francisco Girebillo likely encountered a Waccamaw village when they traveled inland from the Carolina coast along the Waccamaw and Pee Dee rivers.
 Describing the inhabitants of the river valley as semi-nomadic, Girebillo noted that they relied on hunting and gathering, and limited agriculture.
 He wrote that the people practiced mortuary customs "peculiar" to them, but failed to describe their distinctive practices in any detail.

 Francisco Gordillo and Pedro de Quexos captured and enslaved several Native Americans in 1521, and shipped them to Hispaniola, which the Spanish were colonizing.
 One of the men became known as Francisco de Chicora.
-Francisco identified more than twenty indigenous peoples who lived in the territory of present-day South Carolina, among which he mentioned the "Chicora" and the "Duhare," whose tribal territories comprised the northernmost regions.
+Francisco identified more than twenty indigenous peoples who lived in the territory of present-day South Carolina, among which he mentioned the "Chicora" and the "Duhare", whose tribal territories comprised the northernmost regions.
 Anthropologist John R. Swanton believed that these nations included the Waccamaw and the Cape Fear Indians.
 Lucas Vázquez de Ayllón returned to the area in 1526.